Skip to main content

 • Reimbursement: payment mechanism via DRG system, add-on reimbursement via LPPR List

-There are no separate funding (approval by the payer) or health technology assessment challenges in France.
+There is no separate funding (approval by the payer) or health technology assessment challenges in France.
 HTA is integrated into reimbursement decision-making.

 France has a number of innovative payment schemes for medical technologies.